Chemistry (CHEM)

 CHEM 1341.
 General Chemistry I.

-This initial lecture course in general chemistry for science-related majors covers atomic and molecular structure, bonding, states of matter, solutions, and descriptive chemistry.
-Prerequisites: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 any with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [SAT Mathematics score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].
+This course is the first of two lecture courses in general chemistry for science-related majors.
+It covers atomic and molecular structure, the periodic table, chemical bonding, stoichiometry and chemical reactions, states of matter, thermochemistry, solutions, and gases.
+A major focus of the course is applying mathematical principles to solve chemical problems, often through word problems.
+Students analyze and apply the language, symbols, and notation of chemistry, and examine relationships between chemical principles and the macroscopic behavior of matter.
+Prerequisite: [[MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 any with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Mathematics score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better]] and [[CHEM 1320 with any grade of "C" or better] or [ALCH00 score of 80 or better]].

 Grade Mode: Standard Letter